 Honours level dissertation, Leadership in Interprofessional teams, Advancing the Application of Values Based Nursing Practice in Health and Social Care.

 Download the Programme Specification for a detailed breakdown of its structure, what you will learn and other useful information.

-- BBC including English plus Nat 5 Maths at C
+SQA Higher: BBBB including English and preferably a science subject plus Nat 5 Maths and a Science at C

-- H3 H3 H3 including English plus Ordinary Level Maths at 02
+ILC Higher: H2 H2 H3 H3 including English and preferably a science subject, plus Ordinary Level Maths at 02

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.